- Introduction

 There are 12 major ports and 200 non-major ports (minor ports) in the country.
 While the Major Ports are under the administrative control of Ministry of Shipping, the non-major ports are under the jurisdiction of respective State Maritime Boards/ State Government.
 All the 12 Major ports are functional.
 Out of the 200 non-major ports, around 65 ports are handling cargo and the others are “Port Limits” where no cargo is handled and these are used by fishing vessels and by small ferries to carry passengers across the creeks etc

-- Major Port Trusts:
+- Major Port Authorities:

 - Major Port Trusts Act, 1963 and IPA Act, 1908